Tackling the Never-Ending Mountain of Bills

 - Challenge your doctor, ask questions, ask why you need this test.

 - If time is not of the essence, shop around and compare health facilities, be proactive.

 - If you get a bill that says miscellaneous charges, ask them to explain the charges.

 - Push back – if they made a medical mistake, handle it at once.

 - Beg – I know we don’t want to do this, but it helps to haggle just a little.

 Healthcare is a big business and sometimes we must push our weight around.
-We spend $2.9 trillion dollars every year on healthcare; that comes to $9,255 dollars per person every year for our health care.
+People can spend a lot on healthcare.
 Our medical service is getting higher, but the baby boomers are taking over, and we are living longer.
 Along with that comes the elderly who are getting deep-rooted diseases, along with outpatient and emergency room care.

 So, I’m asking you to stand up for yourself.
-Don’t let the hospitals, doctors or whoever rob us.
-Start calling them out; do it now.
+Don’t let the hospitals, doctors, or whoever rob us.
+Start calling them out.